mykh/Data-Logger-Arduino/README.md

 * name - show device name;
 * conf - show full device configuration;
 * reset - reboot device.
+The device consist of:
+1. The "brain" is an Arduino board with ATmega328 microcontroller.
+2. RTC (Real Time Clock) module based on DS1307 chip that keeps track of the current time.
+3. SD card reader which supports SPI mode.
+4. Optional.
+Bluetooth to serial module for remote access to this device.

 Example of usage
 ================